 II.
 Extended Time Test Administration

 IV.
 Sign Language Interpreters

 I. BLACKBOARD (Bb) FOR INSTRUCTION: ONLINE LECTURES, ACCESSIBILITY, CAPTIONING

-A. Online lectures in Blackboard
+A. Online lectures using Blackboard Collaborate

 - In the event of technical problems (hardware, software, connections, etc.);